 They'll say anything.

-I said, you know, picked up a water glass with two hands, suddenly they're the mail clinics diagnosing with Parkinson's.
+I saw, you know, picked up a water glass with two hands.

 Hey, you're a golfer.

-You know, if you can sink a 15 foot putt, you have no Parkinson's disease.
+You know, if you can sink a 15-foot putt, you have no Parkinson's disease.

 Your hands are very steady.

-They uh they are just going nuts.
+They are just going nuts.

-I and the silent majority, that old phrase, I think it's going to be overwhelming this year.
+The silent majority, that old phrase, I think it's going to be overwhelming this year.

 Oh, come on.